 Evaporative emission systems (EVAP) have been used as an anti-pollution system on most 1970 light-duty vehicles sold in California.
 Some medium/heavy-duty and 4x4 vehicles had later deadlines.
 Starting in 1971, all Federal/USEPA vehicles (forty-nine states) were required to be equipped with some evaporative emission system.
-EVAP regulations prohibited uncontrolled hydrocarbons from the evaporative emission system from entering the atmosphere.
+EVAP regulations prohibited uncontrolled hydrocarbons from entering the atmosphere from the evaporative emission system.

 Evaporative emission systems trap, store, and release gasoline vapors into the engine to mix with the incoming air/fuel mixture.
 These gasoline vapors are also called volatile organic compounds (VOCs).
 Volatile organic compounds are those parts of a fuel’s composition that contribute to photochemical smog when introduced into the atmosphere.

 Over 20% of the hydrocarbons a motor vehicle generates result from fuel evaporation when the engine is not running.
 Hydrocarbon emissions caused by evaporative emissions can be defined as follows: